-Heather Pavlik enters her seventh season at the head of Juniata College women’s volleyball in the 2017-18 season.
+Heather Pavlik enters her eighth season as the head of Juniata College women’s volleyball in the 2018-19 season.
 The four-time Landmark Conference Coach of the Year has continued to make Juniata one of the top programs in the country since taking over the program from her mentor and former coach, Larry Bock.

 In 2015-16, Pavlik guided her team to their ninth consecutive Landmark Conference Championship title, their 35th straight NCAA tournament appearance, an NCAA Regional finals appearance and six weeks at the top of the AVCA Division III Coaches Top 25 Poll.